telerik/blazor-docs/_contentTemplates/common/filtering.md

 #filter-debounce-delay-customization

 By default, the filtering will be debounced with 150ms.
-Configure that with the following parameter the component exposes:
+Configure that with the following component parameter:

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)